-The graph above shows the distribution from the 5th to 95th percentile of net cash flow as a percent of assets for the plans in the Public Plans Database.
+The graph above shows the distribution from the 5^{th} to 95^{th} percentile of net cash flow as a percent of assets for the plans in the Public Plans Database.
 The black diamond shows how the System compares to the other plans.
-Since 2011, the System's cash flow as a percent of assets has consistently been amongst the 5thth to 50th percentile.
+Since 2011, the System's cash flow as a percent of assets has consistently been amongst the $5th^{th}$ to 50^{th} percentile.
 The decrease in this percent is primarily due to the decrease in contributions over the study period.
 Because the System is overfunded employer contributions have decreased since 2010 all the way down to \$0 since 2016 resulting in a negative cash flow.
 The contributions are expected to remain \$0 through 2021 as a result of the funded status being over 100% and the amortization of the surplus covering the normal cost each year.
+So while this can be a significant risk factor limiting the potential opportunity to dedicate assets for long term investments because of the need to access at least 4% to cover benefit payments as a function of the current surplus for the fund it is likely the investments generate sufficient cash to pay benefits without having to sell long term investments.